SparkDevNetwork/Rock/Rock.Tests/SeleniumTestSuites/README.md

 ## Notes for Test Builders

- * Don't create Selenium Core extensions and use them in your tests.
+ * Don't use any custom Selenium Core extensions in your tests.

  * Add a `setSpeed` command to set the speed of your test to about 500ms